 Or do it the other way around: divide your products by category or product type and subdivide again using your brands.
 Last but not least, it’s a good idea to create product groups with comparable numbers of products inside.

 It may sound surprising, but increasing your bids is not always a good solution.
 That could just end up as wasted ad spend.
 Interestingly, some products may perform much better when they aren’t shown at the top of search results.

 If you’d like to see if this is the case for some of your products, go to Segments -> Top vs. Other and compare conversion rate, CPA and other important metrics between Top position and other positions.

 Please note that this data is available for ad groups but not for product groups.

 5. Find your winners and losers

+Some of your products are going to perform better than others.
+This is really valuable information to have about your ads so that you can make adjustments accordingly.
 ‘Winners’ are products or product groups that bring you many transactions.
 ‘Losers’ provide you with many visits, but no transactions.
 You probably want to sell your products, not just show them, especially since you have to pay for every single click.

 Identifying your winners and losers will help you to boost your sales and decrease your CPA.

 How can you do that?